yangniao23/youtube-dl-hd/README.md

 # youtube-dl-hd
 ### What is this
-youtube-dl-hd can 720p video and audio for youtube
+youtube-dl-hd can download 720p video and audio for youtube
 ### Dependent
 + youtube-dl
 + sed